beancount/docs/docs/04_running_beancount_and_generating_reports.md

 Balances for commodities held “at cost” are rendered at their book value.
 (Unrealized gains, if any, are inserted as separate transactions by an optional plugin and the result amounts get mixed in with the cost basis if rendered in the same account.)

 If an account’s balance contains many different types of currencies (commodities not held “at cost”, such as dollars, euros, yen), each gets printed on its own line.
 This can render the balance column a bit too busy and messes with the vertical regularity of account names.
 This is to some extent an unavoidable compromise, but in practice, there are only a small number of commodities that form the large majority of a user’s ledger: the home country’s currency units.
-To this extent, amounts in common currencies can be broken out into their own column using the “operating\_currency” option:
+To this extent, amounts in common currencies can be broken out into their own column using the “`operating_currency`” option:

     option "operating_currency" "USD"
     option "operating_currency" "CAD"